couchbaselabs/node-ottoman/vuepress/guides/document.md

 ## Retrieving

-When you load documents from Couchbase Server using model functions like getById(), you get a Ottoman `document` back.
+When you load documents from Couchbase Server using model functions like findById(), you get a Ottoman `document` back.

 ```javascript
 const doc = await MyModel.findOne();